November 2018: We have immediate positions open for the 2018 - 2019 school year, which has already begun. Late start date is November 1, 2018.

-- Serve as an ambassador for BECA by helping to spread the word about our work to your families and friends.
+- Serve as an ambassador for BECA by helping to spread the word about our work through your various networks

-- Provide administration with a copy of your weekly class schedule before the week begins.
+- Provide the Administration with a copy of your weekly class schedule

-- Sign 'Libro de asistencia' upon entering and leaving school each day (required by law).
+- Sign Attendance Book upon entering/leaving school each day (required by law)

-- Ensure classroom is open and ready for students at beginning and end of school day.
+- Ensure classroom is ready for students at beginning of each school day

-- Keep the office informed of any problems (disciplinary or otherwise) you are having with students or concerns you have about students.
+- Keep the Administration informed of any problems or concerns (disciplinary or otherwise) you are having with students

-- Keep student files updated with the information outlined in Student Files section.
+- Keep student files updated with the necessary information

 - Grade exams